Print Friendly

 The Idaho Legislature is committed to carrying out its mission in a manner that inspires public trust and confidence in elected government and the rule of law.
 The mission of the Legislature is to:

-• Preserve the checks and balances of state government by the independent exercise of legislative powers;
+• Preserve the checks and balances of state government through the independent exercise of legislative powers;

-• Adopt a system of laws that promote the health, education and well-being of Idaho’s citizens;
+• Adopt laws that promote the health, education, and well-being of Idaho’s citizens;

-• Preserve the state’s environment and ensure wise, productive use of the state’s natural resources;
+• Preserve the state’s environment and ensure wise, productive use of its natural resources;

 • Carry out oversight responsibilities to enhance government accountability; and